Victoria Reconciliation Dialogues

 The Victoria Urban Reconciliation Dialogues held a regional gathering in February to discuss Reconciliation.
 This conversation will debrief and reflect on the event.

 POSTPONED -- Dialogue #6: Our Shared Future

-Following the order from BC’s Public Health Officer prohibiting gatherings of 50 people or more to curb the spread of COVID-19, Dialogue #6 which was scheduled for July 6 has been postponed.
+Following the order from BC’s Public Health Officer prohibiting gatherings to curb the spread of COVID-19, Dialogue #6 which was scheduled for July 6, will be rescheduled.